-The aroma of fresh ginger works very well for this spinach and soybean salad.
-It’s better to mix the ingredients for dressing (minced ginger, soy sauce, vinegar, sesame oil and honey) before preparing the vegetables.
+The aroma of fresh ginger works very well for this dish.
+It’s better to mix the dressing (minced ginger, soy sauce, vinegar, sesame oil and honey) before preparing the vegetables.
 This will allow enough time for the different flavours to combine.
 For a nice presentation as well as a richer taste, you can garnish the dish with toasted sesame seed and fresh chilli before serving.

 - 300 g savoy spinach, 10oz